akhil-pl/kanban_app/README.md

 ## Technologies used

+*	Jinja 2
-•	Jinja 2 – For html template rendering for sending emails and partially as frontend.
+    > For html template rendering for sending emails and partially as frontend.

+*	Flask
-•	Flask – Flask framework is used for the app creation as it is simple and have most of the essential extensions inbuilt.
+    > Flask framework is used for the app creation as it is simple and have most of the essential extensions inbuilt.

+*	Flask-SQLAlchemy
-•	Flask-SQLAlchemy – Is used for modelling and querying of database.
+    > Used for modelling and querying of database.

+*	Flask-Security
-•	Flask-Security – Is used for authentication of user and to provide a basic security of data.
+    > Used for authentication of user and to provide a basic security of data.

+*	VueJS
-•	VueJS – Is used as a JavaScript framework for building UI & UX.
-Inside vue.js used Vuex as the state mansgement library, Vue Router as router for making it a single page application.
-Also used Chart.js for generating charts.
+    > Used as a JavaScript framework for building UI & UX.
+Inside vue.js used:
+    > - Vuex as the state mansgement library
+    > - Vue Router as router for making it a single page application
+    > - Also Chart.js for generating charts.

+*	Redis
-•	Redis – A in-memory data structure store used as message broker for managing jobs queue and also for caching.
+    > A in-memory data structure store used as message broker for managing jobs queue and also for caching.

+*	Celery
-•	Celery – An asynchronous job queue for scheduling and executing jobs.
+    > An asynchronous job queue for scheduling and executing jobs.

+*	MailHog
-•	MailHog – A fake SMTP server for email-testing
+    > A fake SMTP server for email-testing

+*	Weasyprint
-•	Weasyprint – For generating pdfs
+    > For generating pdfs

 ## DB Schema Design